-Same as with UP and PUP, the GWA for UST students is computed in the same manner6 as stated in the section “How To Compute Your GWA if You Are a College Student” of this article.
-Also, UST created an app that students may use to compute for their GWA.
+As with UP and PUP, the GWA for UST students is computed similarly 7 as stated in the section “How To Compute Your GWA if You Are a College Student” of this article.
+Also, UST created an app students may use to compute their GWA.
 You can access it here (Apple) or here (Android).

-- There are some apps that can compute your GWA quickly.
-Examples are GWA Calculator Philippines Ed. and Weighted Average Grades Calculator available in Google Playstore.
+- Some apps can compute your GWA quickly.
+Examples are GWA Calculator Philippines Ed. and Weighted Average Grades Calculator available in the Google Play store.
 You can also use spreadsheet templates which can help you determine your GWA.

-- Make sure that every value necessary for the computation of GWA (i.e., number of units, weight for each subject, grades per subject) is accurate as much as possible to provide a truthful value of your GWA.
+- Ensure that every value necessary for the computation of GWA (i.e., number of units, weight for each subject, grades per subject) is as accurate as possible to provide a truthful value of your GWA.

-- Usually, grades enclosed in a parenthesis that is presented in your records are excluded in the computation of your GWA.
+- Usually, grades enclosed in a parenthesis that is presented in your records are excluded from the computation of your GWA.

 - Some universities publish their students’ GWA every semester on their respective online platforms.

-- It is also important to always be updated on possible changes in the grading policy of your university which might affect the way your GWA will be computed.
+- It is also essential to continuously be updated on possible changes in the grading policy of your university, which might affect how your GWA will be computed.

 - There are also other grade averages that universities use for different purposes.
-For example, UP has Curriculum Weighted Average (CWA) which is used to determine if a student is qualified for graduation.
-Take note that these grade averages might be computed in a different manner.
+For example, UP has Curriculum Weighted Average (CWA), used to determine if a student is qualified for graduation.
+Take note that these grade averages might be computed differently.

-1. I obtained a letter mark on some of my subjects (such as “P” for Pass).
+1. I obtained a letter mark on some subjects (such as “P” for Pass).
 How can I compute my GWA?

-Computing GWA when there is an involved letter mark depends on the policy of the university or institution.
-For instance, during the height of ECQ in various places in the Philippines.
-UP imposed a policy on providing “P” marks during the second semester of that academic year8 which may be given by professors for their students.
-The corresponding units of that class with “P” marks are disregarded in the computation of the GWA and only numerical grades were considered.
+Computing GWA when there is an involved letter mark depends on the policy of the university or institution, for instance, during the height of ECQ in various places in the Philippines.
+UP imposed a policy on providing “P” marks during the second semester of that academic year9, which professors may give to their students.
+The corresponding units of that class with “P” marks are disregarded in the computation of the GWA, and only numerical grades were considered.
 Nevertheless, GWA for that semester will be excluded from the student’s overall GWA.

-2. How can I compute my GWA if I dropped a class?
+2. How can I compute my GWA if I drop a class?

-It depends on the policy of the university where you belong but usually, classes that you have dropped are not included in the computation of your GWA.
-Hence, you should disregard the class that you dropped when calculating your GWA.
+It depends on the university’s policy where you belong, but the classes you have dropped are usually not included in the computation of your GWA.
+Hence, you should disregard the class you dropped when calculating your GWA.

 3. I took some classes twice.
 How can I compute my GWA?

-Determine the average of the grades you have obtained for that class (e.g., if you have obtained a 4 on the first semester on that class and a 2 on the second semester of that same class: 4 + 2 = 6/2 = 3).
+Determine the average grades you obtained for that class (e.g., if you obtained a 4 in the first semester of that class and a 2 in the second semester of that class: 4 + 2 = 6/2 = 3).
 The average will be the one that is considered in the computation of your GWA.

 4. Is NSTP included in the GWA?

-It depend on your school but most universities (including UP, PUP, and UST) exclude NSTP in the computation of GWA.
+It depends on your school, but most universities (including UP, PUP, and UST) exclude NSTP in the computation of GWA.

 5. What is the GWA needed to pass UPCAT, PUPCET, and other entrance exams?

-There is no specific value of GWA stated that is required to pass the UPCAT, PUPCET, and other entrance exams.
+No specific value of GWA stated is required to pass the UPCAT, PUPCET, and other entrance exams.
 However, most universities consider the grades you have obtained during high school in their qualification process.

 6. What is the GWA needed to qualify for Latin honors?

-UP, UST, and UE are some of the schools that follow the scale above.
+UP, UST, and UE are some schools that follow the above scale.

 Meanwhile, PUP uses this scale:

 However, some universities may have different grade requirements to determine whether a student qualifies for Latin honors.
-You may refer to your university’s handbook or primer to determine the GWA required to qualify for Latin honors.
+You may refer to your university’s handbook or primer to determine the GWA required to be eligible for Latin honors.

 7. Will my school include the GWA I obtained during online classes in my overall GWA to determine whether I qualify for honors?

 Most universities include the GWA that you obtained during online classes.
-However, it’s still helpful to review your university’s policy regarding the grades you have obtained during online classes.
+However, reviewing your university’s policy regarding the grades you have obtained during online classes is still helpful.

-8. What is the GWA I need to aim for if I want to shift to another degree program?
+8. What GWA should I aim for to shift to another degree program?

-Each college or department sets their own grade requirements for shifting.
+Each college or department sets its grade requirements for shifting.
 You may contact the respective department or refer to their primer regarding shifting.

 9. I transferred to another degree program.
-Will the grades I have incurred on my previous degree program be included in the computation of my GWA?
+Will the grades I have incurred in my previous degree program be included in the computation of my GWA?

-Yes, the grades that you have incurred in your previous degree program will also be included in the computation of your GWA.
-However, it might not be included for other grade averages such as CWA used by some universities like UP.
+Yes, the grades you have incurred in your previous degree program will also be included in the computation of your GWA.
+However, it might not be included for other grade averages, such as CWA, used by some universities like UP.